msamij/tracker/README.md

 # tracker

-tracker is a django webapp for keeping track of budgets, incomes and expenses.
+tracker is a webapp built using django for keeping track of budgets, incomes and expenses.

 ## Installation